 Tag: solo travel

-Does Learning Japanese casually get you anywhere?
+Does Learning Japanese leisurely with little free time get you anywhere?

-Does Learning Japanese casually get you anywhere?
+Does Learning Japanese leisurely with little free time get you anywhere?

 Does Learning Japanese casually – by using a free app- work well enough to enable you to speak basic Japanese confidently?
 I am sharing my route to serviceable tourist Japanese by doing just that, in the space of a year – so it is possible, with an investment of just a few minutes a day.
 Please note this is not a sponsored post.